Pottawattamie County Jail

 The Pottawattamie County Jail, also known as 'Squirrel Cage Jail' in Council Bluffs, Iowa, United States was built in 1885 and it was listed on the National Register of Historic Places in 1972.
-The building is a Squirrel Cage Jail, also known as a Rotary Jail.
+The building is one of three extant “squirrel cage jails,” also known as rotary jails.
+It was designated a National Historic Landmark in 2023.

 History

 Construction of the jail was simultaneous with that of the county's new courthouse, which was finished in 1888.
 It was designed by William H. Brown and Benjamin F. Haugh of Indianapolis, Indiana at a cost of $30,000.

 The building was one of 18 such jails that were built in the United States and the only one that was three stories tall.
 Also known as 'Squirrel Cage Jail', it was one of a handful of rotary jails built in the Midwestern America in the mid-19th century.
 The building was designed for maximum security with minimal contact between the prisoners and the jailers.
 The front part of the jail had offices for the jailer, a kitchen, trustee cells, and quarters for women.
 The rest of the building is made up of pie-shaped cells that revolved inside of a cage.
-These dangerous cells also rotated inside a cylindrical cage with only one opening, which resulted in the loss of many prisoners' limbs.

 The building was used as a jail until its closure in 1969.
 In 1971, the Council Bluffs Park Board acquired the building, and in 1977, the county historical society took ownership of the building and maintains it as a museum.